sajjadGG/book-python/numpy/statistics.rst

 >>>
 >>> np.average(a, axis=1)
-Traceback (most recent call last):
+Traceback (most recent call last): numpy.AxisError: axis 1 is out of bounds for array of dimension 1
-IndexError: tuple index out of range
 >>>
 >>> np.average(a, weights=[1, 1, 2])
 2.25